 Seville

-The third-largest cathedral in Europe.
-Originally built as a mosque in the 12th-century, the 328 feet-high minaret is now the Giralda clock tower.
-Christopher Columbus is also buried inside the cathedral.
+Seville Cathedral is the third-largest cathedral in Europe.
+Originally built as a mosque in the 12th-century, the 100-metre- high minaret is now the Giralda clock tower.
+Christopher Columbus is buried inside the cathedral.

 Experience the true, captivating soul of Seville.
 The singing, dancing and flamenco guitar shows at Los Gallos have entertained guests since 1966, and is the most popular flamenco show in town.

-Built in the 1360’s by Moorish Muslim kings and surrounded by lush gardens, Alcázar is a spectacular palace are still used by the royal family, making it the oldest royal palace still in use in Europe.
+Built in the 1360s by Moorish Muslim kings and surrounded by lush gardens, Alcázar is a spectacular palace still used by the royal family, making it the oldest royal palace still in use in Europe.

 Stroll around in the heart of Seville and enjoy the charm of the quarter of Santa Cruz, with its winding alleys, picturesque houses and small squares.
 This is also where you can see important tourist attractions like the Cathedral, the Giralda, the Royal Alcázar, the Murillo gardens and the Archivo de Indias.